Fall 2021 Intake - Information for Applicants & Admitted Graduate Students

 I have applied to the Professional Master’s Program but have not received an admission decision yet.
 When will I hear back from you?

 We remain committed to making admissions decisions as per our regular timeline.
+All offers of admission for Fall 2021 program have been made.

 How will I receive my official admission decision?